 Choose from three tracks of study—technology entrepreneurship, family business entrepreneurship, and social entrepreneurship—and learn from faculty who have flourished as entrepreneurs, innovators, and researchers.
 They’ll teach you to assess personal aptitude and potential for small business, find and evaluate business opportunities, and secure essential funding.

 Find the full set of Entrepreneurship concentration requirements , in Northeastern’s Course Catalog.
-Concentrations are taken as a complement to one of the business degree programs offered.
+Concentrations are taken as a complement to one of the business degree programs offered, including the BS in Business Administration and the BS in International Business.
 Upperclassmen: Please consult the Course Catalog appropriate to your class year and your academic advisor to ensure your coursework is on track.

 After taking one entrepreneurial elective in this subject area, I was hooked.
 This class shaped the rest of my Northeastern career, co-op experiences, and my future plans.Nina Waskiewicz, BSBA’17